 What do I need to do after I receive it?

-Once you receive your form, you’ll need to sign it, make a copy, and then at some stage before you are 25 weeks pregnant (by the end of the 15th week before the beginning of your expected week of birth), you’ll need to give it to your employer, so either your manager or HR team.
+Your MAT B1 form will have been completed by your midwife or doctor so once you receive it, you just need to sign it and make a copy.
+Then you’ll need to give it to your employer (either your manager or HR team).
 If you work two jobs, you'll need to give a copy of the MAT B1 form to both employers.

 Once you've given it to your employer, you can start arranging your maternity pay and benefits.
 Remember you need to give your employer at least 28 days' notice before you begin claiming your SMP, so it's a good idea to get this sorted sooner rather than later.